-Thangka painting depicting Buddhist deity Chenrezig is the embodiment of the compassion of all the Buddhas.
-Of all the Buddhist deities, the bodhisattva Chenrezig, is one of the most celebrated.
-He is the lord endowed with complete illumination, who refrains from entering the blissful state of nirvana to remain on Earth and help its inhabitants.
+Chenrezig Buddha, a manifestation of compassion in Tibetan Buddhism, holds a central position in the rich tapestry of Tibetan art.
+Chenrezig represents the collective compassion of all Buddhas.
+Among the Buddhist deities, the bodhisattva Chenrezig is one of the most venerated figures.
+As a fully enlightened being, Chenrezig refrains from entering the blissful state of nirvana, choosing instead to remain on Earth to assist its inhabitants.

-Chenrezig, has a very special connection with Tibetans as their protector and patron deity.
-His sacred mantra is Om Mani Padme Hum.
-It is an ancient mantra that is related to the bodhisattva of compassion, Avalokiteshvara, and with therefore the Dalai Lama, who is considered to be an incarnation of Avalokiteshvara.
-In China Avalokitesvara is depicted in a female form known as Quan Yin.
+Chenrezig holds a unique connection with Tibetans as their protector and patron deity.
+His sacred mantra, Om Mani Padme Hum, is an ancient mantra associated with the bodhisattva of compassion, Avalokiteshvara, and consequently with the Dalai Lama, who is considered an incarnation of Avalokiteshvara.
+In China, Avalokitesvara takes the female form of Quan Yin.